-SENIOR CREDIT FACILITIES
+SENTOR CREDIT FACILITIES

-In connection with L-3 Communications' \$300 million 364-day revolving senior credit facility entered into in April 2000.
-Lehman Brothers Inc. acted as joint lead arranger and joint book manager and Lehman Commercial Paper Inc. acted as documentation agent, syndicate agent and lender.
+In May 1998, Lehman Brothers Inc. acted as joint lead arranger and joint book manager and Lehman Commercial Paper Inc., an affiliate of Lehman Brothers Inc., acted as documentation agent, syndicate agent and lender in connection with two of L-3 Communications' senior credit facilities.
+In connection with those transactions, both Lehman Brothers Inc. and Lehman Commercial Paper Inc. received customary fees and interest.
+In connection with L-3 Communications' \$300 million 364-day revolving senior credit facility entered into in April 2000, Lehman Brothers Inc. acted as joint lead arranger and joint book manager, and Lehman Commercial Paper Inc. acted as documentation agent, syndicate agent and lender.
 L-3 Communications entered into this facility after arms-length negotiations and on the same terms with all of the other parties thereunder.
-During the twelve-month period ended February 28, 2001 Lehman Brothers Inc. and Lehman Commercial Paper Inc. received interest payments and fees under these senior credit facilities totaling approximately \$2.7 million.
+During the twelve-month period ended February 28, 2001, Lehman Brothers Inc. and Lehman Commercial Paper Inc. received interest payments and fees under these senior credit facilities totaling approximately \$2.7 million.